What Goes Into a LM Acceptability Judgment? Rethinking the Impact of Frequency and Length: Results

 The performance gap between SLOR and MORCELA clearly shows that the assumed values ($\beta=1$, $\gamma=0$) in SLOR are non-optimal across all models, and especially so for larger ones.
 But how important is the optimization of either parameter in improving fit to human judgments?
 To answer this, we perform ablations to MORCELA, where either length or unigram normalization are set to their default values ($\beta=1$, $\gamma=0$) and the other is allowed to vary.

 The results of these ablations are shown in \autoref{fig:ablations}, where MORCELA$_{\beta=1}$ optimizes the value of the length-normalized intercept $\gamma$ given the default weight for unigram frequency, and vice versa for MORCELA$_{\gamma=0}$.
 We find that optimizing the unigram coefficient $\beta$ without a length intercept (MORCELA$_{\gamma=0}$) leads to little to no gain in performance.
 In contrast, adding the length-normalized intercept $\gamma$ while keeping the unigram coefficient $\beta$ fixed (MORCELA$_{\beta=1}$) can---for the smallest Pythia models---reach the performance of MORCELA, though the difference between MORCELA$_{\beta=1}$ and MORCELA tends to grow as models become larger.
+These results are similar to those from \citet{lauAcceptabilityInContext} which found that a linking function that only depends on log probability and sequence length led to a higher correlation with human judgments compared to SLOR for bidirectional models (e.g. BERT) as well as GPT-2, though their linking function scales length with an exponent to dampen the impact of large values.

-A natural question that follows is whether this gain in correlation is significant enough to warrant the extra degree of freedom that comes with additionally varying $\beta$.
-Using two model selection criteria---Akaike information criterion (AIC) and Bayes information criterion (BIC), which take into account both model fit and number of predictors---we find that it is: MORCELA is preferred over MORCELA$_{\beta=1}$ for all but one LM (Pythia-14M).\footnote{We include details for calculation and values of AIC and BIC for each law per LM in Appendix \ref{sec:aic_bic}.} Thus, while the addition of the length-normalized intercept $\gamma$ on its own can significantly correlation with human judgments, adding the unigram coefficient $\beta$ in conjunction with $\gamma$ is still preferred.
+Given that we can get a large gain in correlation from optimizing the length intercept $\gamma$ alone, a natural question that follows is whether this gain in correlation is significant enough to warrant the extra degree of freedom that comes with additionally varying $\beta$.
+Using two model selection criteria---Akaike information criterion (AIC, \citealt{akaike1974new}) and Bayes information criterion (BIC, \citealt{Schwarz1978EstimatingTD}), which take into account both model fit and number of predictors---we find that it is: MORCELA is preferred over MORCELA$_{\beta=1}$ for all but one LM (Pythia-14M).\footnote{We include details for calculation and values of AIC and BIC for each linking function per LM in Appendix \ref{sec:aic_bic}.} Thus, while the addition of the length-normalized intercept $\gamma$ on its own can significantly correlation with human judgments, adding the unigram coefficient $\beta$ in conjunction with $\gamma$ is still preferred.